DeepRoboticsLab/Lite3_Model_Control/high_level_sim/Simulation_Manual.md

 This branch have been tested in **ROS Noetic** under **Ubuntu 20.04**.
 Some users report it can run in **ROS Melodic** under **Ubuntu 18.04**.
 To ensure optimal performance, we recommend testing this branch in **ROS Noetic** under **Ubuntu 20.04**.
 The **Gazebo** version is [Gazebo11](https://gazebosim.org/docs).

 Note that this branch is different from the one in the `main` branch.
-The architecture and major modules are shown below
+The architecture and major modules are shown below:

 <div align="center">
     <img src="./img/mpc-wbc process diagram.png">